-2.07 The maintenance terminal is the primary

-craft interface with the 3B20D1.
-The terminal provides the means for communicating with the 3B20D1 via input/output messages.
+2.07 The maintenance terminal is the primary craft interface with the 3B20D2.
+The terminal provides the means for communicating with the 3B20D2 via input/output messages.
 The maintenance terminal is used for manually requesting tests, diagnostics, and removal or restoration of equipment from or to service.
-The maintenance terminal also receives response messages from the 3B20D1.
+The maintenance terminal also receives response messages from the 3B20D2.
 The terminal remains operational (via the MTTYPC) even though outages may occur in other parts of the system.
-Each MTTYPC contains a microprocessor programmed to oversee its ports in the event of CU outages or input/output processor (IOP) failures.
+Each MTTYPC contains a microprocessor programmed to oversee its ports in the event of CU outages or input/output processor failures.
 This permits craft interface capability when the system is not operational.
-A receive-only printer (ROP) is provided for obtaining hardcopy printouts of messages and status reports.
-For specific details concerning the terminal input/output message formats and details refer to the appropriate input/output message manuals and to the Trouble Locating Manual (TLM).
+A receive-only printer is provided for obtaining hardcopy printouts of messages and status reports.
+For specific details concerning the terminal input/output message formats and details refer to the appropriate input/output message manuals and to the Trouble Locating Manual.

-D. Power Switch (ABB1)
+D. Power Switch

-2.08 The ABB1 Power Switch (Fig. 4) controls the
+2.08 The power switch (Fig. 4) controls the applica-

-application and removal of power from an associated unit.
-The functions that may be accomplished via the ABB1 switch are:
+tion and removal of power from an associated unit.
+The functions that may be accomplished via the power switch are:

-- Power-up or power-down an associated unit - Initiate a request to remove or restore a unit to service - Test indicator light-emitting diodes (LEDs) on the ABB1 switch, and retire (cut off) a major alarm initiated from the associated unit.
+- Power-up or power-down an associated unit - Initiate a request to remove or restore a unit to service

+• Test indicator light-emitting diodes (LEDs) on the power switch, and retire (cut off) a major alarm initiated from the associated unit.

-The functions of the switches and indicators of the ABB1 switch are summarized in Table A. Two scan points (Request out of Service or X and Power Alarm or Y), two alarm points (MJ and MN), and two signal distribute points (OOS and RQIP) are provided.
+The functions of the switches and indicators are summarized in Table A. Two scan points (Request Out of Service or X and Power Alarm or Y), two alarm points (MJ and MN), and two signal distribute points (OOS and RQIP) are provided.
 The scan and alarm point states are summarized in Table B. The signal distribute point states are summarized in Table C.

-2.09 Input voltages to the ABB1 switch are -48 volts from the office supply, and +5 volts from a dc-to-dc converter.
+2.09 Input voltages to the power switch are -48 volts from the office supply, and +5 volts from a local 495FA dc-to-dc converter.